bytechefhq/bytechef/README.md

 }
 ```

-The `/jobs` endpoint lists all jobs that are either running or were previously run on Integri Atlas.
+The `/jobs` endpoint lists all jobs that are either running or were previously run on ByteChef Atlas.

 Start a demo job: